escamilladaniel28-cpu/Portafolio-Milton-Escamilla/README.md

 ## 🛠️ How to Use

-1. Clone or download the repository
+1. Clone or download the repository: https://github.com/escamilladaniel28-cpu/escamilladaniel28-cpu.github.io.git
 2. Open `index.html` in your browser
 3. You can also use **Live Server** in VS Code for local development